ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 the server does not send any ACK frames in response, the client side of the QUIC connection will time out.

-QuicTransport prevents the WebTransport clients connecting to arbitrary non-Web servers through the use of ALPN.
-Unlike TLS over TCP, successfully ALPN negotiation is mandatory in QUIC.
+QuicTransport prevents WebTransport clients from connecting to arbitrary non-Web servers through the use of ALPN.
+Unlike TLS over TCP, successful ALPN negotiation is mandatory in QUIC.
 Thus, unless the server explicitly picks `wq` as the ALPN value, the TLS handshake will fail.